-Broad Construction’s Elder Street site recognised new and improved standards of safety set by Quality employees.
+Broad Construction’s Elder Street site recognised new and improved standards of safety set by Shallis Concrete Cutting employees.

-Quality Concrete is now a preferred supplier of the Water Corporation.
+Shallis Concrete Cutting is now a preferred supplier of the Water Corporation.

 Concrete sawing has long been used in various construction sites and over time, the basic concepts have remained pretty much the same except concrete sawing equipment & technology has advanced at quite a rate leading to numerous, road, floor, wall & wire sawing angles of approach to any concrete cutting tasks.
 It involves the use of various powered concrete saws along with a vast array of diamond blades depending on the density of the material & amount of steel content in the concrete being cut.
 Concrete saw’s can be powered by petrol, hydraulic, LPG of electrical motors depending on the situation & access of the area to be cut on the construction site.
 Concrete sawing is the most cost efficient & productive way to remove a section of concrete, brick, asphalt, limestone etc, without causing damage to the remaining structure by completely separating with a saw cut.